Meet The Council

 I am originally from Scotland but have lived in England for most of my life.
 I have visited Bruton regularly since about 1970 and lived here for four years in the 80’s.
 I and my wife Christine eventually moved here permanently in 2011.

 I retired from full time work in May 2015, having worked as a senior manager in the health services and in local authorities (most recently for Somerset County Council).
 I joined the Town Council in late 2015.
 Being retired means I have been able to put a lot of work in.
 In 2016 and 2017 I led the development of Bruton’s Town Plan.
-More recently I have led the Council’s successful bid for Climate Emergency Funding for our Retrofit Bruton and Cary project, and I lead the Footpaths Group.
+I am also a director of Good Company Bruton CIC,

-When not busy doing Council work I walk the dog, tend our Durslade allotment and cook.
+When not busy doing Council work I walk the dog, tend our Durslade allotment, sing with Bruton Choral Society and cook.

 james.hood@brutontowncouncil.gov.uk